-The support material is the outcome of persistent and sincere efforts of our dedicated team of subject experts from the Directorate of Education.
-This Support Material has been especially prepared for the students.
-I believe its thoughtful and intelligent use will definitely lead to learning enhancement.
+The support material is the outcome of persistent and sincere efforts of our dedicated team of subject experts from the Directorate of Education: "This in Support: Material Has been especially prepared for the students.
+I believe its thoughtful and intelligent use will definitely lead to learning to man tudents for a bright future.

 Lastly, I would like to applaud the entire team for their valuable contribution in making this Support Material so beneficial and practical for our students.
+(HIMANSHU GUPTA)